Building a career as an artist is no easy feat. It requires hard work, dedication, and more than a dollop of talent.

 However, what it shouldn’t include is stress over damaged works.
 Whether it’s a flood in their studio or an accident en route to a client, artists need to know that their time, materials, and creative energies haven’t been completely dumped down the drain by a minor setback.

 Artist Insurance from Distinguished is one way to give your career artist clients this peace of mind.
-In this guide, we’ll walk you through what Artist Insurance covers, why your clients need it, and why Distinguished is the perfect partner for all your fine art clients.
+In this guide, we’ll walk you through artist insurance coverage, why your clients need it, and why Distinguished is the perfect partner for all your fine art clients.

 What Does Artist Insurance Cover?